 Luv2Stitch is the San Francisco Bay Area’s premier needlepoint emporium.
 At our Northern California location we have all you need for your next needlepoint experience.
-Choose from our hundreds of beautifully unique hand-painted canvases including ornaments, stockings, eyeglass cases, and so many more.
+Choose from hundreds of beautifully unique hand-painted canvases including ornaments, stockings, eyeglass cases, and so many more.
 We also have all the supplies & accessories you need, including many lines of threads and embellishments.
 Our friendly and knowledgable staff can help you choose a canvas and recommend threads.
-We also offer many needlepoint classes, seminars, and trunk shows by nationally known designers, plus an inviting space to sit and stitch with friends.
+We also offer needlepoint classes, seminars, and trunk shows by nationally known designers, plus an inviting space to sit and stitch with friends.

 STORE OWNER & NEEDLEPOINT DESIGNER

 Dale Lenci is the owner of Luv2Stitch and a lifelong needlepoint stitcher.
 He is the founder and principal designer of DJ Designs, an exceptional line of hand-painted needlepoint canvases, established in 2004.

 Following the success of DJ Designs, Dale opened the retail store Luv2Stitch in San Mateo in 2009.
 Luv2Stitch has grown to be the Bay Area’s premier needlepoint emporium.
 As a designer and a retail store owner, he belongs to the National Needle Arts Association (TNNA), which helps promote the entire industry of needle arts.
 As a member he joined the marketing committee, then served on the board for six years.
 During that term he was elected vice president, and then president.
 His involvement in TNNA was rewarding in many ways, including enhancing his awareness of the therapeutic value of needle arts.